max-carter-math/max-carter-math.github.io/conf_talks.md

 * 20 June 2022: Talk at the UCLouvain group theory seminar on "Scale group and their unitary representation", Louvain-la-Neuve, Belgium **(Invited Talk)**.

+* 13 Jun 2022: Talk at Groups and Algebras in Bicocca for Young algebraists on *Scale group and unitary representation theory*, hosted by the University of Milano-Bicocca, Milan, Italy.

 * 13-17 Jun 2022: *Groups and Algebras in Bicocca for Young algebraists*, hosted by the University of Milano-Bicocca, Milan, Italy.

 #### Past Conferences/Workshops: